 As indicated in the Council Resolution driving this effort, there is a six-month window to achieve a comprehensive plan from start to finish once the Action plan is submitted and approved.
 It is anticipated this will occur on May 4, 2021, therefore establishing the due date for the comprehensive plan on or around November 4, 2021.
 The Ad Hoc Committee recognizes the ambitious nature of this deadline but indicated that “this aggressive timeline spurs action!”

-This comprehensive plan may facilitate contemplation of County budgeting priorities in the upcoming 2022-23 biennial budget, as well as spending priorities for funds received from the American Rescue Plan, among other possible revenue sources.
+This comprehensive will inform County budgeting priorities in the upcoming 2022-23 biennial budget, as well as spending priorities for funds received from the American Rescue Plan, among other possible revenue sources.

 After initial discussion of general timeline requirements, a member of the committee offered the following timeline for consideration: